-Charlie Keller played from 1939 to 1952, hitting .286 with 189 home runs, an OPS+ of 152 and a good BB/K ratio.
-An All-Star five times, he has the 34th best OBP all time, as well as the 65th best slugging percentage, 41st best OPS, 28th best OPS+ and 41st best OWP.
+Charlie Keller played from 1939 to 1952, hitting .286 with 189 home runs, an OPS+ of 152 and an outstanding BB/K ratio.
+A five-time All-Star, he owns the 34th-best OBP all time, as well as the 65th-hightest slugging percentage, 41st best OPS, 28th best OPS+.

 The Baseball Page ranks him as the 24th best left fielder of all time.
 He was considered in 10 different Hall of Fame elections, receiving as much as 6.1% of the vote.